 Prospective clients should study the following risk warnings very carefully.
 Please note that we do not explore or explain all the risks involved when dealing with Financial Instruments.

 We outline the general nature of the risks of dealing with Financial Instruments on a fair and non-misleading basis.

 Unless a client knows and fully understands the risks involved in each Financial Instrument, they should not engage in any trading activity.
 You should not risk more than you are prepared to lose.
-Hive Technologies LLC will not provide clients with any investment advice concerning investments, possible transactions in investments, or Financial Instruments, neither will we make any investment recommendations.
-Clients should consider which Financial Instrument is suitable for them according to their financial status and goals before opening an account with Hive Technologies LLC.
-If a client is unclear about the risks involved in trading in Financial Instruments, then they should consult an independent financial advisor.
+Hive Markets Ltd will not provide clients with any investment advice concerning investments, possible transactions in investments, or Financial Instruments, nor will we make any investment recommendations.
+Clients should consider which Financial Instrument is suitable for them according to their financial status and goals before opening an account with Hive Markets Ltd. If a client is unclear about the risks involved in trading in Financial Instruments, then they should consult an independent financial advisor.
 If the client still does not understand these risks after consulting an independent financial advisor, then they should refrain from trading at all.
 Purchasing and selling Financial Instruments comes with a significant risk of losses and damages and each client must understand that the investment value can both increase and decrease.
 Clients are liable for all these losses and damages, which could result in more than the initial invested capital once they make the decision has been made to trade.